Peggy8422/alpha-shop/README.md

 ## Develop Tools and Packages Used
 - Node.js @14.18.1
-- All packages and webpack settings provide by using create-react-app
+- All packages and webpack settings provided by using create-react-app